digitalpalidictionary/digitalpalidictionary.github.io/src/install_win.md

 Here is a [video to help you with Windows installation](https://www.youtube.com/watch?v=KZ4CecdVL0k) courtesy of the [Learn Pali Channel on Youtube](https://www.youtube.com/channel/UC73nNRzMzvweRb52ArFG3Gg).

-Below are detailed *anupubba* text instructions.
+Below are detailed *step-by-step* text instructions.

 ## Install GoldenDict